French phrases (use with caution!)

 Vous me remboursez combien pour ces bouteilles de Beaujolais de

 These phrases are a lot of fun to use in our French wine classes, but we don’t recommend using them in France itself.
 If you do utter these phrases within French territory, the Wine School recommends you also bring along your hardcover French Dictionary and Phrasebook as a backup.
 It may be useful in fending off the angry mob.

 This page is largely in jest.
 These are legitimate French wine phrases, but perhaps not the best to use while sipping wine at a cafe in Paris.
 We are very serious about our French wines, though.
 France is the home of modern viticulture, and that means anyone looking to become a Cellar Master/Sommelier should take heed.

 The most important elements of commercial winemaking come from three centuries of French tradition and craftsmanship.
 To this day, over 99% of wines purchased are directly influenced by French wine styles.
-Sometimes this makes French wines appear to be overly familiar, or the stereotype of the French is a bit to snobbish for them.
+Sometimes, this makes French wines appear overly familiar, or the French stereotype is a bit too snobbish for them.
 Forget the cliches!
 Embrace the language and love the wines.
 You’ll be happier for it!